-- Attending all classes each day and being on time in conformity with the compulsory attendance laws of the State of Texas. - Preparing for each class with appropriate materials and completed assignments. - Dressing according to the dress code adopted by each individual school. - Showing respect toward others. - Conducting oneself in a responsible manner. - Paying required fees and fines. - Knowing and obeying all school rules in the Code of Student Conduct and the School-Based Discipline Management System. - Cooperating with staff members in the investigation of disciplinary matters. - Seeking changes in school policies and regulations in an orderly and responsible manner, through appropriate channels. - Reporting threats to the safety of students and staff members as well as misconduct on the part of any other students or staff members to the building principal, a teacher, or another adult. - Using HISD technology systems for school business purposes only and using school computers and related equipment appropriately. - Abiding by the technology security procedures developed by HISD, such as never leaving a terminal or workstation unattended or unsecured while logged on to a host computer or network. - Reporting all observed or suspected technology security problems immediately to a teacher. - Knowing that the use, possession, and/or sale of illegal or unauthorized drugs, alcohol, and weapons are unlawful and prohibited and that students may be subject to random searches in accordance with Board Policy and state and federal law in order to assure a safe school environment.
+- Attending all classes each day and being on time in conformity with the compulsory attendance laws of the State of Texas. - Preparing for each class with appropriate materials and completed assignments. - Dressing according to the dress code adopted by each individual school. - Showing respect toward others. - Conducting oneself in a responsible manner. - Paying required fees and fines. - Knowing and obeying all school rules in the Code of Student Conduct and the School-Based Discipline Management System. - Cooperating with staff members in the investigation of disciplinary matters. - Seeking changes in school policies and regulations in an orderly and responsible manner, through appropriate channels. - Reporting threats to the safety of students and staff members as well as misconduct on the part of any other students or staff members to the building principal, a teacher, or another adult. - Using HISD technology systems for school business purposes only and using school computers and related equipment appropriately. - Abiding by the technology security procedures and Board Policies related to computers and network security, such as never leaving a terminal or workstation unattended or unsecured while logged on to a host computer or network.
+This also includes a prohibition on altering the imaging or software configuration on any district-provided computing device. - Reporting all observed or suspected technology security problems immediately to a teacher. - Knowing that the use, possession, and/or sale of illegal or unauthorized drugs, alcohol, and weapons are unlawful and prohibited and that students may be subject to random searches in accordance with Board Policy and state and federal law in order to assure a safe school environment.